 - If for any reason you need help, please call the Oregon Votes toll free information line 1-866-673-8683 or Multnomah County Elections at 503-988-3720.

 - You can request and receive help in your home or any other place you choose such as a care center, library or local Senior Center.

-- Additional resources are available from www.oradvocacy.org or How To Assist Voters with Disabilities.
+- Additional resources are available.
+Services and Technology for Voters with Disabilities.

-- If you are updating your registration to another county in Oregon, Multnomah County will be notified of your move when you register in the other county in Oregon.
-You do not need to notify us of your move to another county in Oregon, but you need to make sure you register at your new address.
+- If you moved to another county in Oregon all you need to do is register in that new county.
+Multnomah County will be notified of your move when you register You do not need to cancel your registration when you move to another county in Oregon, but you need to make sure you register at your new address.